Fort Worth Residential Appraiser

 Conventional & Jumbo (1004/70)

-Full interior/exterior with robust SCA, market & cost support.
+Full interior/exterior home appraisals with robust comparable sales, market, and cost support.

 Safety & soundness commentary per current handbooks.

-Faster lead times where appropriate without quality compromise.
+Faster residential valuation options where appropriate without quality compromise.

 Estate, Trust & Date-of-Death